Chaspeer/Covid-19-LogisticRegression-RProgramming/README.md

 Then, I selected the most significant variables and created a model based on the logistic regression algorithm.
 The idea of this model is to predict if a person will survive or not, based on their characteristics.

-Based on the final results drop by the model, we can conclude that the most important variables were:
+Centered on the final results dropped by the model, we can conclude that the most important variables were:
 + Sex
 + Asistencia_respiratoria_mecanica
 + Edad